circleci/circleci-docs/jekyll/_cci2/optimization-cookbook.md

 ## Test Splitting to Speed Up Pipelines

-Most pipelines are set so that each time code is committed, tests are run.
-Test splitting is a great way to speed up this portion of your CICD pipeline.
-Tests don't always need to happen sequentially; a suite of tests can be split over a range of test environments and run in parallel.
+Most pipelines are configures so that every time code is committed, tests are run.
+Test splitting is a great way to speed up the testing portion of your CICD pipeline.
+Tests don't always need to happen sequentially; a suite of tests can be split over a range of test environments running in parallel.

-Test splitting lets you intelligently define where these splits happen across a test suite: by name, by size etc. Using **timing-based** test splitting takes the timing data from the previous test run to split a test suite as evenly as possible over a specified number of parallel-running test environments, to give the lowest possible test time for the compute power in use.
+Test splitting lets you intelligently define where these splits happen across a test suite: by name, by size etc. Using **timing-based** test splitting takes the timing data from the previous test run to split a test suite as evenly as possible over a specified number of test environments running in parallel, to give the lowest possible test time for the compute power in use.

 ![Test Splitting]({{ site.baseurl }}/assets/img/docs/test_splitting.png)